Renstrio24p/Standalone-React-Vite/README.md

 allows to publish your code to github page and this might take sometimes to propagate.

+    $ npm run netlify

+allows to publish your code to netlify

     $ npm run terminate

 to terminate port 9500 for your localhost, this command can be used to terminate your localhost.